apache/couchdb-documentation/src/cluster/theory.rst

 When creating a database you can send your own values with request and thereby override the defaults in ``default.ini``.

-In clustered operation, a quorum must be reached before CouchDB returns a 200 for a fetch, or 201 for a write operation.
-A quorum is defined one plus half the number of "relevant copies".
+In clustered operation, a quorum must be reached before CouchDB returns a ``200`` for a fetch, or 201 for a write operation.
+A quorum is defined as one plus half the number of "relevant copies".
 "Relevant copies" is defined slightly differently for read and write operations.

 For read operations, the number of relevant copies is the number of currently-accessible shards holding the requested data, meaning that in the case